 Baffled by IKEA's wordless assembly instructions?
 Here's the key to understanding each step:

-Continue to 6 of 10 below.
+Continue to 5 of 9 below.

 - Review the instructions from start to finish before getting started.

 06 of 09

-Here's the deal, the predrilled holes on IKEA items run small.
-The tiny openings make it nearly impossible to place the wood dowels far enough down to create an entirely flush fit for the connecting piece that's added later —unless you use a hammer:
+Use a hammer or rubber mallet to place wood dowels accurately and to seat them fully into the bored holes.
+Then use Gorilla glue to install them.
+The tiny openings make it nearly impossible to insert the wood dowels far enough down to create an entirely flush fit for the connecting pieces—unless you use a hammer to drive the dowels.

 - Dab a little glue on the end of the wood dowel.